namor5772/GPS/README.md

 # GPS Unit

-This github repository details the construction of a GPS unit with custom clock and speed screens.....
+This github repository details the construction of a GPS unit with custom clock and speed screens:
 ![alt text](Images/GPSunit.jpg "GPS unit")

 It is based on a GPS receiver board with included antenna using the NEO6MV2 module, outputting NMEA data at 9600 baud each second.
 All is coordinated by a MEGA 2560 compatible microcontroller board.
 Information is displayed on a 128x64 LCD screen.
 Control is effected by just two push buttons interfaced to the microcontroller with a hardware debouncing circuit utilizing a 74HC14 Schmitt trigger IC.
 Power at 5.1V is assumed to be supplied into a USB-A female connector.